isomorphicdude/isomorphicdude.github.io/_posts/2023-07-28-bms-week2_continued.markdown

 mathjax: true
 ---

 >  A sequel to the previous post on Brownian Motion.
 We introduce Wiener Measure, the Blumenthal 0-1 Law, and the Strong Markov Property.
+This post and the one before were actually posted in September (I did not get much time to write during the summer) but I just change the dates to look more organized.

 # Wiener Measure